isomerpages/nlb-biblioasia/_oct-2021/unravelling-the-mystery-of-ubins-german-girl-shrine.md

 ---
-title: Unravelling The Mystery Of Ubin's German Girl Shrine
+title: Unravelling the Mystery of Ubin's German Girl Shrine
 permalink: /vol-17/issue-3/oct-dec-2021/ubinsgermangirlshrine
 ---

 #### What is the truth behind the German girl shrine on Pulau Ubin? **William L. Gibson** investigates the history of Pulau Ubin to uncover the origin of the tale.